How to Choose Homeowners Insurance in Louisiana

 - Claims history.
 If you have filed multiple claims in recent years, insurers may view you as a higher risk.
 Even claims filed by previous owners of your home can affect your rate.

 - Credit score.
-In Louisiana, most insurers factor your credit-based insurance score into your premium.
+In Louisiana, most insurers factor your credit based insurance score into your premium.
 Maintaining good credit can help keep your costs down.

 Tips for Comparing Policies

 - Compare at least three quotes.
 Premiums can vary by hundreds or even thousands of dollars between carriers for the same coverage.
+If you want to understand why home insurance is so expensive in Louisiana, we break that down in a separate article.

 - Ask about discounts.
-Many insurers offer discounts for things like security systems, impact-resistant roofing, bundling your home and auto policies, and being claims-free for a certain number of years.
+Many insurers offer discounts for things like security systems, impact resistant roofing, bundling your home and auto policies, and being claims free for a certain number of years.

 Why Working with an Independent Agent Matters

 Unlike agents who work for a single company, an independent agent has access to multiple carriers.
-That means they can compare options on your behalf, find coverage that fits your specific situation, and often uncover discounts or programs you would not find on your own.
+That means they can compare options on your behalf, find coverage that fits your specific situation, and often uncover discounts or programs you wouldn't find on your own.
 They also understand the local risks that come with living in Louisiana, from hurricane season preparedness to the nuances of flood zones and wind mitigation credits.

 Because an independent agent isn't tied to a single company, they can shop your coverage across multiple carriers and help you find the right fit for your situation.